-Public Speaking Wallabies is a beginner level program that is ideal for students new to public speaking, and who would like to build their confidence.
-Providing an introduction to the fundamental concepts involved with public speaking, this course is a great way to help prepare students for the speaking tasks they will encounter in later primary school years and beyond!
+Public Speaking Wallabies is a beginner level program, ideal for students new to public speaking and who would like to build their confidence.
+By providing an introduction to the fundamental concepts involved with public speaking, this course helps prepare students for the speaking tasks they will encounter in later primary school years and beyond!

-As with each of our weekly term programs, students will be given multiple opportunities to present each session in a fun and supportive environment.
-Our experienced and passionate coaches ensure that all lessons are interactive experiences that put student centred and experiential learning front and centre.
+As with each of our weekly term programs, students will have multiple opportunities to present each session in a fun and supportive environment.
+Our experienced and passionate coaches ensure that all lessons are interactive experiences that put student-centred and experiential learning front and centre.

 Our Public Speaking Wallabies course is a beginner level program.